Ojito Wilderness – Beauty in the High Desert

 Following the map to the Hoodoo Trail, we passed the parking lot for the White Ridge Bike Trails.

-Several cars were parked off the road, and people were shooting rifles towards mesas.
+Several cars were parked off the road, and people were shooting rifles towards the mesas.
 We were not yet within the boundaries of the Ojito Wilderness, and target practice is allowed in this area.
 However, I don’t think the Bureau of Land Management sign is considered a target.

+Not much further up the road, we passed the entrance sign for the wilderness area.
 Since the hiking trails are located within this area, shooting is not allowed beyond this point.
+Bouncing along the rutted dirt road, we soon reached the parking lot.

 After getting the dogs and cameras ready, we walked across the road towards what we thought was the trail.